-Make sure you get a keychain alarm which has a hole on the opposite side.
+Make sure you get a keychain alarm that has a hole on the opposite side.
 Attach it to an object such as a door or one of the legs of a table.
-I can be difficult to learn how to set up traps in your house, but the keychain tripwire alarm makes it straightforward.
+It can be difficult to learn how to set up traps in your house, but the keychain tripwire alarm makes it straightforward.

 All you need to do is to find a location inside your house to install the keychain.
 You can attach it to almost anything with the help of a nail or wire.
 Examples can include furniture, door panels, and even trees if you want to use it outdoors.

 Homemade booby traps might be illegal and potentially deadly, so be sure to check with local and US laws to determine if setting them in your area is appropriate and legal.
 They are certainly dangerous.

 I highly recommend only using these types of traps when SHTF, there is no government, and you don’t have many other alternatives.

 This DIY booby trap is straightforward to make as it does not require a lot of items.

 You can use almost any type of cartridge, but smaller is better.
 The most common type of cartridge used was that of the AK 47.
 The 7.62×39mm cartridge or the 5.45x39mm was mostly used during the Vietnam war.